 Homepage

 Heya!
 I’m a Ph.D. student at the University of Washington’s Paul G Allen School of Computer Science and Engineering advised by Professor Simon Peter.
-I enjoy building high-performance software tailored to efficiently utilise underlying architectures/systems.
+My current work revolves around analyzing data movement and mitigating its performance impact in contemporary applications [ISCA ‘24].
+I hope to explore this problem across the stack from the single-node architectural level to multi-machine distributed systems.

 Prior to this, I spent two years as a research assistant at the Indian Institute of Science, working with Professor Arkaprava Basu.
 Here, I worked on improving race detection in GPUs [ISCA ‘20, SOSP ‘21], and improving GPU performance through the use of NVM technology [ASPLOS ‘22, ‘23].